 - Students who fail the course but are close to passing it (48 or 49) will be offered the opportunity to restit one of the online class tests in the first year lab.

 - If you apply for special consideration for the final exam you will be notified of the outcome via email to your student email account.

-- The time and location of the supplementary examinations will be sent to your student email account.
+- The time and location of the supplementary examinations will be sent to your student email account by the exams branch.

 - You must ensure you will be available on that day, unless there are exceptional circumstances.

 - Being interstate or overseas, working, or on holiday will not be regarded as exceptional circumstances.

 The first year supplementary exam will be held in the morning on Wednesday 16 July 2018.